leontoeides/google_maps/README.md

 responding but I will respond.
 Thanks!

 # Change Log

+* 0.4.2: 2020-02-06: Unix timestamps received from the Google Maps Platform are now automatically deserialized into `time::PrimitiveDateTime` structs for convenience.

+* 0.4.2: 2020-02-06: Removed precision limit for Maps queries.

 * 0.4.1: 2020-02-06: Added time zone and currency enumerations for look-up tables and handling to be added in the future.